michal-harish/enrondata/README.md

 4. In word count, words are simply groups of characters separated by white-space.

+5. In word count, the text of the body includes the original messages in replies.

-5. In word count, both email subject and email body are used.
+6. In word count, both email subject and email body are used.

 # Running the code